Introduction: Photo VCarving on Melamine

 - Start Probing (Scanning) using the SCAN button (See picture)

-- Move your probe when the spindle moves to the next probe point.
+- Move your Z-probe plate when the spindle moves to the next probe point.

 - After probing or scanning is finished, the spindle will move to X0 Y0